settipallis18/Capstone606/README.md

 # Capstone606
-# Prediction of Intensity of Earthquakes
+# Prediction of Intensity of the Earthquakes